Assessment and Placement

 Assessment Process at Mt.
 San Antonio College

 - If you feel that the course placements you receive do not reflect your current abilities in the subject matter, you may make an appointment with a counselor.
-You can also make an appointment to take a placement test.

 The College utilizes the California Chemistry Diagnostic Test to determine student readiness for CHEM 50.
 Students who pass the chemistry placement test will not be required to take a chemistry course prior to enrolling in CHEM 50.